Explained: What results do Man City & Liverpool need to win Premier League title on Sunday | Goal.com

 A 20-point gap separates the two league leaders between third-placed Tottenham in what has been a two-horse race for the title, albeit a thrilling one all the same.

-Neither side has dropped points in the league in two months, and just two points separate the pair heading into City's penultimate game of the season against Leicester – though they will return to the league summit with a win on Monday.
+Neither side has dropped points in the league in two months, and just one points separates the pair following City's penultimate victory of the season against Leicester – with returned them to the top of the table.

 So what do City or Liverpool need to do to ensure they are crowned Premier League champions this season?
 Goal takes a look.